aperiodic/plastic/examples/calculator/README.md

 # Calculator

-This is a simple four-function calculator implemented using Cypress.
+This is a simple four-function calculator implemented using plastic.

 ## Usage